IamfromSpace/bitbang/README.md

 ### +

 Okay a tough one!
 First we're going to establish an if/else structure, that utilizes our inc/dec helper bit, which is always exactly ten bits to the right.
+We'll generalize here for a helper bit that is `x` distance to the right.

 ```brainfuck
 // Flip the current bit, and return to its address